-Dog has got five working senses with vision being one of them.
-Of the five, vision is the less used in fact the remaining four senses of a Dog are better than those of a human being.
+The dog has got five working senses with vision being one of them.
+Of the five, vision is the less used the remaining four senses of a Dog are better than those of a human being.

 The latter scenario is the most common among Dogs.
-The owner upon noticing this will rush to the veterinary with claims of sudden blindness but in real sense the dog has been suffering from the condition over a longer period.
+The owner upon noticing this will rush to the veterinary with claims of sudden blindness, but in a real sense, the dog has been suffering from the condition over a more extended period.

 Sudden dog blindness has adverse effects since the dog is plunged into darkness without warning.
-Nervous breakdown and depression are among such effects.
-The owner also has his share of effects in making quick adjustments to assist the dog in adjusting to his new condition.
+Nervous breakdown and depression are among such results.
+The owner also has his share of impact in making quick adjustments to assist the dog in adjusting to his new condition.

-All the same it is important to identify some common signs of sudden and gradual dog blindness that the owner can take precautionary measures and consult the veterinary before it’s too late.
+All the same, it is essential to identify some common signs of sudden and gradual dog blindness that the owner can take precautionary measures and consult the veterinary before it’s too late.

-Some common signs indicating dog blindness include failure to find toys and food, uneasy behavior, colliding with furniture and walls, general clumsiness, excessive sleep, change in eye appearance, eye rubbing, discolored iris, teary eyes and misjudging heights especially when trying to jump.
-If the owner notices any one of these symptoms he should seek further medical consultation from his veterinary.
+Some common signs indicating dog blindness include failure to find toys and food, suspicious behavior, colliding with furniture and walls, general clumsiness, excessive sleep, change in eye appearance, eye rubbing, discolored iris, teary eyes and misjudging heights, especially when trying to jump.
+If the owner notices any one of these symptoms, he should seek further medical consultation from his veterinary.

-Dog blindness is definitely not a common condition in dogs and further diagnosis by professionals is the only sure way to establish the cause of the condition.
-These causes range from genetics and normal aging to injury and disease.
+Dog blindness is not a common condition in dogs, and further diagnosis by professionals is the only sure way to establish the cause of the situation.
+These causes range from genetics and healthy aging to injury and disease.

 Normal aging as a cause of dog blindness is characterized by hazy vision and is easier to cope with.
-Definitely and old dog will have completed its productive years and a loss in vision as it ages will be anticipated by the owners thus will not have drastic effects.
+Definitely and the old dog will have completed its productive years, and the owners will anticipate a loss in sight as it ages thus will not have drastic effects.

 Diseases are a major cause of dog blindness.
 Blindness can show up as a secondary symptom to other Dog diseases.
-Such diseases affect the liver, heart and kidneys.
+Such disorders affect the liver, heart, and kidneys.

 Diabetes is a more common cause given that it’s on the rise.
 It may be developed due to poor nutrition, obesity or genetics.
 It will exhibit in many symptoms one of them being dog blindness though it shows up in the latter stages of the disease.